windmaomao/laravel-environment-color/README.md

-# Environment Detector for Laravel 4
+# Environment Color for Laravel 4

-Adds an environment indicator color bar to either top or bottom of all pages.
+Adds an environment indicator color bar to either top or bottom of all pages to indicate if you are working in 'local' or 'production' environment.

 Use config.php to change position, color for default or 'local' environment.